lowitea/gitlobster/README.md

 ## TODO

-- [ ] Clone all available repositories from a Gitlab instance to a group on another GitLab instance while preserving the directory structure
+- [x] Clone all available repositories from a Gitlab instance to a group on another GitLab instance while preserving the directory structure
 - [ ] Save not only the directory tree but also repository settings
-- [ ] Add cloning by http
+- [ ] Add cloning by http(s)
 - [ ] Add include/exclude patterns
 - [ ] Add config from file
 - [ ] Add debug option